NaszvadiG/cim-xa/README.md

 - You need HTML email [Savant, Zend]
 - If you also need a css inliner, see: beaker.mailchimp.com/inline-css

-* ie: load and instantiates Javascript controllers based upon which CI controller is active and pass information from PHP to your Javascript without printing data into the DOM.
+* ie: Ember loads and instantiates Javascript controllers based upon which CI controller is active and passes information from PHP to your Javascript without printing data into the DOM.
 From there you can also launch into a larger JS framework such as Angular.

 Intro